Rotationally-continuous operators on the Fock space: Rotationally-continuous operators on the Fock space

 as $n \to \infty$. \end{proof} Writing out $F_n \ast_{\mathbb T} A$, we obtain

 Hence, the previous lemma states that every $A \in C_R(F_t^2)$ is the limit of a weighted sum of its Fourier coefficients.
 Let us further investigate those coefficients.
-For this, let us recall the standard orthonormal basis of $F_t^2$: For every $n \in \mathbb N_0$ we consider the polynomial
+For this, let us recall the standard orthonormal basis of $F_t^2$: For every $n \in \mathbb N_0$ we the element $e_n^t$ of the standard orthonormal basis is given by the polynomial